Where to get help with housing as a veteran

 DTS can help with a range of issues relating to leaving service, including advice on housing.
 DTS run regular briefings on civilian housing to share information about the housing options which may be available to service leavers.

-Veterans’ Gateway provides information and support for veterans and can be contacted 24 hours a day by phone, chat, email, and text.
-They provide support with employment, finances, mental and physical health, homelessness and housing issues.
+The Veterans' Gateway helpline can provide information and referral support over the phone with issues such as employment, finances, mental and physical health, homelessness and housing issues.

 Op Fortitude